preview :: novel length fiction

 The bullet had traveled through an exterior wall and across their suburban street, then through the groceries nestled inside the reusable tote her wife unloaded from the bed of the pickup.
 Finally, as the newspapers loved to point out, the bullet came to rest right at the center of Paloma’s heart.
 The detail made great copy.
 Samantha would admit to that.
 She had a hard time getting it out of her head late at night, so surely it must have been equally hard to forget for the readership of the Bee.

 People are fond of saying that lightening never strikes twice.
-For instance, most people would say, and most would agree, that there was no way that the same neighbor could get practically the same photo of Samantha Benson in the middle of her driveway, kneeling over the woman she loved, both of them covered in blood, a second time.
+For instance, most people would say, and most would agree, that there was no way that the same heads-up neighbor could get practically the same photo of Samantha Benson in the middle of her driveway, kneeling over the woman she loved, both of them covered in blood, a second time.

 Then again - a lot of people are very often wrong about a lot of things.